 Yet another case that stayed with me was one involving two boys, brothers of ten and 11.
 They had been arrested after being found sleeping near the Tunapuna market.
 It turned out that they were being sexually abused by a man who lived, it was said, “behind the Tunapuna market”.
 The man apparently lured them to his place by buying them “Kentucky”.
 The boys were not helpful in locating the man.
 An order was made in respect of both of them.

-Some weeks later the authorities of the orphanage returned seeking to have a different order made in respect of the older boy.
+Some weeks later the authorities at the orphanage returned seeking to have a different order made in respect of the older boy.
 It was said he was interfering with children at the institution.
 I made the order.
 Some months afterwards a child approached me in the carpark of a St Augustine grocery hustling for money.
-I looked at him and asked, “Aaron, aren’t you supposed to be at ...
+I looked at him and asked, “Aaron, aren’t you supposed to be at .....
 Boys Home?”
 He ran off.
 It turned out that he had run away from the home, as he had done before.

 Sometime after, two boys were brought before me for running away from a boys’ home.
 While bullying may occur in regular schools it is particularly predominant in children’s homes, as this matter showed.
 The boys, 12 and 13, were asked why they had run away.
 One held back but the other, more assertive and perhaps hoping to have his complaint aired in public, said that the boys at the particular institution were making them drink their urine.
 Their parents were sent for and I recalled the order.

 One way the State can help is by providing properly staffed and funded State-run homes and half way houses for needy children.
-This is a matter that has been raised again and again but there has been a lot of talk and little action while our four main institutions are those that were set up by religious bodies.
+This is a matter that has been raised again and again but there has been a lot of talk and little action while our four main institutions for children are those that were set up by religious bodies.
 What are we waiting for?